Humble Pie: Fall 2025 / Spring 2026

 Biography

-- Provide a biography of up to 100 words, written in the third person, when filling out the Submittable form
+- Provide a biography of up to 100 words, written in 3rd person.

 - List your affiliation with CCA (as a current/former student, faculty, or staff) ○ List your year(s) of affiliation with CCA (if past)